syncfusion-content/ej2-charts-docs/ej2-javascript/3D chart/ts/getting-started.md

 {% previewsample "page.domainurl/code-snippet/chart3d/getting-started-cs7" %}

 > You can refer to our `JavaScript 3D Charts` feature tour page for its groundbreaking feature representations.
-You can also explore our `JavaScript 3D Charts example` that shows various 3D chart types and how to represent time-dependent data, showing trends in data at equal intervals.
+You can also explore our `JavaScript 3D Charts example` that shows various 3D Chart types and how to represent time-dependent data, showing trends in data at equal intervals.